 Ethics of Capitalism

 In the Declaration of Independence, one of the defining privileges of citizenship is the “pursuit of happiness.”
-This forms the basis of a capitalistic society, wherein the individual has the right to buy, sell, own, and develop his or her own goals without interference from the government.
-Socialism, on the other hand, is a concept that individuals should not have ownership of land, capital (money), or industry, but rather the whole community collectively owns and controls property, goods, and production.
+This forms the basis of a capitalistic society, wherein individuals have the right to buy, sell, own, and develop their goals without government interference.
+Socialism, on the other hand, is a concept that individuals should not have ownership of land, capital (money), or industry.
+Still, the community collectively owns and controls property, goods, and production.
 The pros and cons of each are hotly debated in our society.

 Ethics of Capitalism